 Identifying your winners and losers will help you to boost your sales and decrease your CPA.

-How to do that?
-Go to the ‘Dimensions’ tab and to ‘View: Shopping’.
+Go to the Predefined reports (formerly Dimensions) and to ‘View: Shopping’.
 Select an attribute that you would like to use to look for your winners and losers.

 If you are searching among individual products (item IDs), it is a good idea to customize columns and reflect the structure of your campaign (add product type, brand etc. to your columns).
 This way you will know which product group you should modify to set separate bids for winners and losers.

 Filtering your products will help you to find losers in an easy way.
 Please note that you should adjust your filter to your campaign and market.
 A T-shirt with 100 clicks and 0 conversions is a loser, but it may not be for a luxury watch.

 Note that not only a product without conversions may be a Loser.
 If cost per conversion is higher than your profit margin, you are wasting your money as well.

 Once you know your winners and losers, go to the ‘Product groups’ tab and adjust your bids for them.
 If they are not in your campaign structure yet, you need to create separate product targets for them first.
 Just subdivide your categories, brands, product types etc.

 Bid more on winners and bid less on losers with high cost per conversion.
 Items with many visits and no transactions should be excluded.

 You can stop advertising your losers in an easy way – just exclude them from your campaign.
 All you need to do is edit your bids and mark these products as excluded.